mavroprovato/stackexchange-django/README.md

 ### Loading data

-StackExchange data dumps are published regularly at [archive.org](https://archive.org/details/stackexchange).
-First, you must load the available stackexchange site by running the command:
+First, you must load the available stackexchange sites by running the command:

 ```
 $ python manage.py loadsites